Skip to contents

 StateLabelY: Second dimension of labels for State Classes

-# Add values as a data frame directly to an stsim Datasheet
+# Add values as a data frame directly to an stsim datasheet

 saveDatasheet(myProject,